trevormorgan/git-katas/save-my-commit/README.md

 # Git Kata: Save my commit

 In this repository we had added the holy grail in `holygrail.txt`.
-Unfortunately, we reset our `master` branch to the initial commit.
+Unfortunately, we reset our `main` branch to the initial commit.
 Now it is time to recover from the mistake.

 ## Setup